Factoring Non-negative Operator Valued Trigonometric Polynomials in Two Variables: Toeplitz and analytic operators, and their relation to trigonometric polynomials

-One can extend the above Toeplitz operators to $\etH = \dots \oplus \eG\oplus \eG \oplus \eG \oplus \dots = L^2(\eG)$ simply by continuing each of the diagonals.
-The shift operator is now the bilateral shift, and is a unitary operator.
-The resulting \emph{doubly infinite} Toeplitz operator is positive if and only if the same is true for the corresponding singly infinite Toeplitz operator.
+A consequence of the Lowdenslager criterion is that if $E$ is analytic then it has an \emph{inner-outer factorization}; that is, $E = VF$, where $F$ is outer and $V$ is \emph{inner} (so analytic and isometric).

-Since every doubly infinite Toeplitz operator commutes with the bilateral shift, this is not a useful way of distinguishing those which are analytic.
-Instead, the doubly infinite Toeplitz operators with no nonzero entries above the main diagonal are called \emph{analytic}.
-It is a simple yet useful observation that if $A \in \eL(\eH)$ is a singly infinite Toeplitz operator and $\tilde A \in \eL(\etH)$ is the corresponding doubly infinite Toeplitz operator, $A$ is analytic if and only if $\tilde A$ is analytic, if and only if $\eH$ is an invariant subspace for $\tilde A$, if and only if $P_\eH \tilde A |\eH$ is an analytic, singly infinite Toeplitz operator.
-Likewise, a doubly infinite Toeplitz operator $A$ is \emph{outer} if and only if $P_\eH \tilde A |\eH$ is outer.
+One can extend singly infinite Toeplitz operators to $\etH = \dots \oplus \eG\oplus \eG \oplus \eG \oplus \dots = L^2(\eG)$ simply by continuing each of the diagonals.
+The shift operator becomes the unitary bilateral shift.
+The resulting \emph{bi-infinite} Toeplitz operator is positive if and only if the same is true for the corresponding singly infinite Toeplitz operator.